A Handy How-To Guide for Dosing CBD Oil For Cats

 HOW DOES CBD OIL FOR CATS WORK?

 Still, we can’t say for 100% sure because there just isn’t any long-term studies (yet!) to confirm our suspicions.
 We do know that CBD appears to be as safe for cats as it is for dogs.
-One project found large doses could cause side effects but said THC contamination was probably to blame.
+One project found large doses of hemp oil could cause side effects but said THC contamination was probably to blame.
 That same study also found that CBD was absorbed and eliminated differently in cats than it was in pups, which may mean modifying our doses for cats.

 WHAT ARE THE BENEFITS OF CBD OIL FOR CATS?